Pete1001/interrogation-script/README.md

 # Network Switch Output Collector

 This Python script automates gathering command outputs from network switches by connecting via SSH.
-It reads hosts (switch IPs or hostnames) and commands from external files (`hosts.txt` and `commands.txt`), and outputs the results for each host into a separate file, with clear visual separation between hosts and commands.
+It reads hosts (switch IPs or hostnames) and commands from external files (`hosts.txt` and `commands.txt`), and outputs the results for each host into a separate file.
 The script also logs the entire session interactively for review.

 ## Table of Contents
 1. [Features](#features)